The Royal Trap: Plot

 Madeleine Valois is the companion of prince Oscar of Ocendawyr; her job is to guide and advise him, as well as serve as a bodyguard.
 One day he is invited to present himself as a potential suitor to the princess of a rival kingdom: Princess Cassidy.
-She is the heir and future queen of Gwellinor.
+She is the heiress and future queen of Gwellinor.
 However, things in Gwellinor are not as they appear.
 Oscar, Madeleine, and other foreigners attend a party held in Cassidy's honor.
 During the party, Cassidy is kidnapped, and Oscar is accused of being involved in the crime.
 Madeleine takes the initiative and searches the castle, attempting to rescue the princess and clear Oscar's name.

 The second half of the plot splits based on whom Madeleine gains as an ally.
 If she has enraged all parties, the plot ends in a "bad ending", but otherwise one of Oscar, Prince Calum (Cassidy's brother), or two foreign nobles also here to court Cassidy will ally with Madeleine to pursue both their own and Madeleine's goals.